Receiz / FAQ

 What is the "file"?

 The file is the sealed file carrying embedded verification material.
-It can be a claim record, document/media artifact, or package file depending on flow.
+Depending on flow, it is a claim record, document/media artifact, or package file.

 What is the minimum I need to share?